 Restrooms and Changing Tables

-Restrooms are located on each floor of the Main House.
+Restrooms are located on each floor of the Copeland House.
 They include the following restroom facilities:

-- Multi-stall women’s and men’s restrooms on the first floor of the Main House with accessible stalls and changing tables in each restroom.
+- Multi-stall women’s and men’s restrooms on the first floor of the Copeland House with accessible stalls and changing tables in each restroom.

 - A family-sized, all-gender, single-stall restroom with a changing table is available on the second-floor landing.